Conjectures on Optimal Nested Generalized Group Testing Algorithm: Conjectures

-\begin{cj} The generalized pairwise testing algorithm is the unique (up to the substitution of equivalent items) optimal nested algorithm for all $N$ if and only if $1-1/\sqrt{2}\leq p_i \leq (3-\sqrt{5})/2$ for $i=1,\ldots, N$ (at the boundary values the pairwise testing algorithm is an optimal nested algorithm). \end{cj}
+\begin{cj} For all integer positive values of $N$ and all $p_i, i=1,\ldots,N$ in the interval $[1-1/\sqrt{2}, (3-\sqrt{5})/2]$, the generalized pairwise testing algorithm is the optimal nested procedure (at the boundary values, GPTA is an optimal nested algorithm); that is, within the class of nested procedures, this approach minimizes the expected total number of tests with respect to all possible testing orders. \end{cj}

 \begin{remark} For $N=2$ and $1-1/\sqrt{2}\leq p_i \leq (3-\sqrt{5})/2,\,\,i=1,2$, the optimal nested algorithm is GPTA and it is also the optimal group testing procedure because it coincides with Huffman's \citep{H1952} encoding algorithm. \end{remark}